GetGo: Fuel sales

 Under the Cross Roads banner, the chain sold its own brand of gasoline at some locations while others were cobranded with Texaco and later Citgo.

 Upon the merging of the Cross Roads chain and the "Giant Eagle Fuel" sites into GetGo, all fueling locations now sold fuel under the GetGo banner without being cobranded with a Big Oil brand.
 For the most part, this has largely stayed the same to this day.
 Due to fueling contracts, the former Ricker's sites as well as a GetGo in Dublin, Ohio sell BP fuel.

+WetGo

+GetGo also offers over 40 locations with car washes called WetGo.
+Some of these sites, referred to as WetGo Pro, use a tunnel wash that guides vehicles through the tunnel where they are washed, rinsed, and dried.
+Other features include undercarriage washes, and hot wax.
+WetGo Pro sites also feature free vacuums and towels.
+In 2020, GetGo launched a subscription service for its car washes called WetGo Unlimited.
+Guests can sign up to get an unlimited number of washes of a tier they select for a flat monthly fee.
+In 2023, GetGo began opening Standalone WetGo sites.

 Headquarters

 After initially being based out of Giant Eagle's headquarters in nearby O'Hara Township, in 2015 GetGo moved into its own headquarters and test kitchen at 45 McIntyre Square Drive.
 The office used to house Emiliano's Mexican Restaurant and was originally Don Pablo's.
-It is located across the street from the McIntyre Square Giant Eagle store and is on the Ross Township side of the Ross/McCandless border.
+It was located across the street from the McIntyre Square Giant Eagle store and is on the Ross Township side of the Ross-McCandless border.
+Due to the pandemic, corporate team members began reporting remotely, and the office at McIntyre Square was closed in 2023.
+The test kitchen was moved to an existing Giant Eagle–owned warehouse in Pittsburgh.